-With a bit more than a week to go before Baselworld 2010 starts, the number of new watches is overwhelming.
-Something of a complete different order is a new in-house caliber, especially if it comes from two very talented independent watchmakers!
+With a bit more than a week to go before Baselworld 2010 begins, the number of new watch releases is overwhelming.
+Something of a completely different order is a new in-house calibre, especially if it comes from two very talented independent watchmakers.

 John McGonigle says the goal was to create a time-only watch with a high focus on excellent timekeeping, a substantial power reserve, reliability and with superb finishing and decoration.
 The design had to have a clean coherent style and the principle mechanical elements had to be visible on the dial side.
 This was only possible if they developed their own movement from the ground up.
 And that’s what they did…

-Caliber McG01 is a hand-wound movement with two mainspring barrels that provide a power reserve of 90 hours.
-It also features a free sprung balance spring with Breguet overcoil and a gold escape wheel, that functions without oil.
+Calibre McG01 is a hand-wound movement with two mainspring barrels that provide a power reserve of 90 hours.
+It also features a free-sprung balance spring with Breguet overcoil and a gold escape wheel, that functions without oil.
 To improve timekeeping stability they choose a balance with a large diameter (12.8 mm).